 Challenges Faced by Independent Agencies

-Despite their important roles, independent agencies face several challenges that can hinder their effectiveness.
-Political pressures, budget constraints, and changing administrations can all impact their operations.
-Understanding these challenges is crucial for advocating for stronger independent oversight.
+Despite their critical functions, independent agencies encounter significant challenges that can impair their effectiveness.
+Political pressures, budget constraints, judicial contests, and changes in administration all pose risks.
+Understanding these challenges is essential for advocating reforms that preserve their independence and operational capacity.

 Political Pressures